kingharrison/rules.rockdafloor/README.md

 * 15 dancers - The 'A' Bracket will get 8 dancers and the 'B' Bracket will get 7 dancers
 * 16 dancers - The 'A' Bracket will get 8 dancers and the 'B' Bracket will get 8 dancers
 * 17 dancers - At this point there is always enough to fill the 'A' Bracket.
 You will fill the 'A' Bracket with the Top 8 seeds, and then divide the rest of the dancers between a 'B' and 'C' bracket.
 If there were enough dancers to always fill the 'B' Bracket as well (24+ dancers), you would always fill the 'A' and 'B' Brackets, and divide the dancers between a 'C' and 'D' bracket.
 This pattern continues on as the amount of dancers grow.

+#### Battle Timing

+To run battles efficiently as possible having an organized timing of the event that is announced to all participants, coaches, and parents is important.
+There are three times for each battle session that need to be announced.

+* Doors Open Time - This is the time people are allowed to come into the venue
+* Warmup Time - This is an optional time announced for a coach led group warmup
+* Regisration Closes / Cypher Prelims Begin - This is the time no one is allowed to register for the event anymore and the prelims section begins.

+Following these announced times is key to keeping the event on schedule.
+For example times we would recommend:

+* Doors Open 45 minutes before Cypher Prelims Begin
+* Warmups Begin 15 Minutes before Cypher Prelims Begin
+* Set your start time of Cypher Prelims to begin.
+Note you should not let anyone else register after prelims has begun.

 ## Levels